hyperjumptech/prisma-migration-checker/README.md

 Note that before running Prisma Migration Checker, you need to:
 - have the database used in your prisma.schema running (Postgres, MongoDB, SQLite, etc).
-- if there is no `.env` file, you have to create empty `.env` file first, in the directory where you run this command

 ## In CI Pipeline